Ben Ryan (rugby union): Honours and awards

 After winning gold and returning to Fiji, Ryan was accorded the highest order when he was awarded the Companion of the Order of Fiji.
 He is depicted on the reverse of a circulating 50 cent coin, and on the front of a circulating commemorative $7 banknote.

 Personal life

 Ryan married Natalie Peck on 4 July 2009.
 They separated in September 2016 and were officially divorced on 2 August 2017.
 They had no children.
-In April 2022, he got engaged to Michelle Ackerley.
-They married in May 2024 and reside in SW London.
-Ryan is a Brentford supporter and was a season ticket holder at the club.
+In April 2022, he got engaged to TV presenter Michelle Ackerley.
+They married in May 2024.
+Their daughter Nala was born in October 2025.
+They current reside in SW London.